-Ms. Agamalian is excited to be joining Catalyst Public Schools for the 2020-2021 school year.
-When she is not at the school you can find her riding horses or spending time with my partner and our dog playing at the local dog parks.
+Ms. Agamalian is excited to be at Catalyst Public Schools.
+When she is not at the school you can find her riding horses or spending time with her partner and their dog playing at the local dog parks.

 As an AmeriCorps member, Ms. Agamalian spent her service year in two Seattle elementary schools providing support to the scholars and their families as well as small group reading and math interventions.
 When she completed her service year, she thought her calling was to be a social worker but she came to the conclusion that her passion is in special education and supporting scholars to be the best learners they can be.

 In December of 2017, Ms. Agamalian received her Bachelor of Science degree in Psychology with a minor Special Education from the University of Oregon.
 She recently Graduated with her Master’s degree in Special Education through Grand Canyon University.

 Karen Brehmer, Education Specialist

 Hello!
 My name is Karen and I am grateful to join the Catalyst team.
 I’m looking forward to supporting our scholars and celebrating learning with them.

 Although I grew up and went to university in Minnesota, I have lived in Washington for more years.
 I started my career in Bremerton, teaching third and fifth grades.
 Recently, I have been privileged to serve children and families as an Early Intervention Special Educator.

 My husband and I are getting used to being empty nesters, having two adult children.
 Our oldest is married and lives in Edmonds with his wife and pet menagerie.
 Our daughter is closer-she lives in Bremerton.
 Family times are the best times!
 We love meeting for coffee, sharing meals, playing games and going on adventures together.
 With every chance I get, I like to draw and always have a painting in progress; I enjoy creating using various media.